grqz/grqz/README.md

 ## Hi, I'm GRQZ
 Here should be something random:
-Did you know?
-I created this repo just to keep my Github contribution graph green.
+Hey Github moderator, please contact me before you want to suspend my account so that I have time to backup all my code.
-I use another email as `user.email` so that people can't see my real contributions(except for prs/issues).
+Thank you!!!

-Last Update: 2025-03-26 00:49:50.502134+00:00
+Last Update: 2025-03-26 06:14:38.904738+00:00